 There was information available for patients giving them details of how to complain.
-The practice had received two complaints recorded in the past 12 months.
+The practice had received five complaints recorded in the past 12 months.
 The complaints had been documented and patients responded to appropriately.
-The practice meetings included a regular agenda item for discussing complaints and significant events.
-This enabled staff to review the issues, actions required and any identified learning in a timely fashion.
-For example a patient had complained about the treatment received, the practice had responded and given a refund to the patient.
+The practice meetings held a regular slot for complaints and significant events, ensuring that any issues, actions required and learning was shared in a timely fashion.
+For example a patient had complained about the increase in fees, the practice had responded giving a clear explanation and options to the patient.